GeorgeGeeslin/portfolio/content/projects/report-catalog/index.md

 The data is coming from a PostgreSQL database.
 When users select a search criteria a function (postgres for stored procedure) gets called to return the reports.
 The menu items themselves are populated via DreamFactory API end-points which are just acting upon tables in the database.

 ###The Middle
 I used DreamFactory to provide several things.
 First, it provides an API the front end can use to perform CRUD operations on the database.
-It also provides user authentication and file storage, which is use hold the screenshots.
+It also provides user authentication and file storage, which is used to hold the screenshots.
 The images themselves reside in DreamFactory, the database just stores a URL used to retrieve the image.

 ###Gathering Data
 There are a couple sources of data, other than the domain knowledge being crowd source from staff.
 First there is the Subversion repository where the reports reside.
 Then there is a second database that is tied to a different tool use for approving reports for production.
 This is where the approved version number comes from.